![]() |

 Computing image embeddings¶

-Typically (and in Part II of this tutorial) when generating low-dimensional representations of image datasets, one will use a deep model to generate embeddings for each image, say 1024 or 2028 dimensional, that are then passed to a dimensionality reduction method like UMAP or t-SNE to generate the 2D or 3D representation that is visualized.
+Typically when generating low-dimensional representations of image datasets, one will use a deep model to generate embeddings for each image, say 1024 or 2028 dimensional, that are then passed to a dimensionality reduction method like UMAP or t-SNE to generate the 2D or 3D representation that is visualized.

 Such an intermediate embedding step is necessary when the images in the dataset have different sizes, or are too large for UMAP or t-SNE to directly process, or the dataset is too complex and a model trained to recognize the concepts of interest is required in order to produce interpretable embeddings.